 Parents don't have complete control over their teens, as much as they may wish to.
 And letting your teen have greater independence is crucial for healthy development.
-Once your teen goes away to college or moves out of the home, you're going to have to have faith that she can take care of herself.
-The teenage years are the in-between time, when you must give up some control of your child's health so he or she can step in and begin taking charge.
+Once your teen goes away to college or moves out of the home, you're going to have to have faith that they can take care of themselves.
+The teenage years are the in-between time, when you must give up some control of your child's health so they can step in and begin taking charge.

 Epilepsy and Changes in Your Teen

 Adolescence is a volatile time both socially and biologically.
 A lot of profound changes are taking place.
-It's especially important that once a child hits puberty, he or she go back to the doctor for a check-up.
+It's especially important that once a child hits puberty, they go back to the doctor for a check-up.
+Yearly checkups are a great way to stay on top of problems before they develop in a growing teenager.
 It's possible that the physical changes of puberty may warrant an adjustment in your teen's medication.